zensii/zensii/README.md

 * 🌍  I'm based in Sofia, Bulgaria
 * ✉️  You can contact me at [svetlin.sii@gmail.com](mailto:svetlin.sii@gmail.com)
-* 🧠  I'm learning Python, Postres, Jango
+* 🧠  I'm learning Python, Postres, Jango.
+I'm writing code every day and working on projects that reinforce my knowledge.
-* 🤝  I'm open to collaborating on projects that tell stories out of data
+* 🤝  I'm open to collaborating on projects that tell stories out of data.

 ### Socials